 The Company has an established control framework with respect of fair values.
-This includes to control framework with respect of fair values.
-This includes reporting team that has overall responsibility for overseeing all material fair value measurements, in the ling Level 3 fair values.
+This includes Software reporting team that has overall responsibility for overseeing all material fair value measurements, including Level 3 fair values.

 The financial reporting team regularly reviews material unobservable inputs and valuation adjustments.
 If third party information, such as pricing services, is used to measure fair values, then the financial reporting team assesses the evidence obtained from the third parties to support the conclusion that these valuations meet the requirements of Ind AS, including the level in the fair value hierarchy in which the valuations should be classified.